 How great leaders inspire action – Simon Sinek

-If the idea of standing up to present at work is a little to daunting to start with then consider joining a group where you can practice speaking in a safe and supportive environment.
+If the idea of standing up to present at work is a little to daunting to start with then consider joining a group.
+Somewhere you can practice speaking in a safe and supportive environment.
 Toastmasters is an International speaking club which has 16,600 clubs in 143 countries.

-If the thought of learning to present in front of others scares the life out of you and you’d rather take a more private approach then get yourself one to one coaching.
+If you’d rather take a more private and personal approach, get yourself one to one coaching.

 HABIT 2: BEGIN WITH THE END IN MIND

-Stephen Covey presents Habit 2 as a journey of imagination based on the principle that you have to make it clear in your mind first what you want to achieve before you can manifest it.
+Stephen Covey presents Habit 2 as a journey of imagination.
+It’s based on the principle that you have to make it clear in your mind first what you want to achieve, before you can manifest it.

 Presenting your ideas effectively to colleagues, clients or strangers is underpinned by the same principle.
-In this context, that journey of imagination begins with you sitting quietly long before you even open your laptop to begin building your presentation to ask yourself 2 questions:
+In this context, that journey of imagination begins with you sitting quietly long before you open your laptop to begin building your presentation.
+Ask yourself 2 questions:

-- What do you want you want your audience to feel?
+What do I want my audience to feel?

 Here are just a few emotions you may wish to consider:

-Keep in mind however that sometimes before you take your audience to the place of feeling something really good, occasionally you need them to feel uncomfortable.
-If that’s the case then you need to be clear on that too.
+Keep in mind however, that sometimes, before you take your audience to the place of feeling something really good, occasionally you need them to feel uncomfortable.
+If that’s the case, you need to be clear on that too.
 Do you want them to feel;

-- What do you want you want your audience to do?
+What do I want my audience to do?

-Beginning with the end in mind means having absolute clarity what it is you want your audience to do with the knowledge, information and insights you share with them.
+Beginning with the end in mind means having absolute clarity what it is you want your audience to do.
 If you don’t know exactly what it is you want them to do when you finish speaking then you can be sure they won’t do anything.